No Man's Woman (song)

-"No Man's Woman" is a song recorded by Irish singer Sinéad O'Connor for her fifth studio album Faith and Courage (2000).
-It was released as the album's lead single on 21 April 2000, by Atlantic Records.
+"No Man's Woman" is a song by Irish singer Sinéad O'Connor from her fifth studio album, Faith and Courage (2000).
+It was released as the album's lead single on 9 May 2000 by Atlantic Records.

 Background and composition

 "No Man's Woman", the lead single from the album Faith and Courage, was sent to pop and rock stations on 21 April 2000.
 Andy Murray, marketing director of Warner Music Europe, commented: "It's the right time for her to break her silence.
 The single is very commercial and everybody seems to think it's her best album since her first record.
 The marketing campaign is about reminding people who she is.
 But actually, despite the long gap, nobody seems to need reminding.
 There's a real excitement around the record, which has surprised a lot of people".

 According to Nigel Williamson of Music & Media, O'Connor set out "her stall as strong and forceful young woman" on the song.

-The singer commented on the lyrics of the song:
+O'Connor commented on the lyrics of the song:

 "It talks about a soul, a female soul who does not want to be a girlfriend or a wife, but wants to be single, really, but who is very much in love with the spirit of men and wants to conduct a relationship with the spirit of men.
 The song also honors the woman's soul, [which] feels that her teachers will be men, her guides will be men, and her rescuers have been men.
 Not romantically, though, but spiritually".